worldbank/EduAnalyticsToolkit/README.md

  - **edukit_save** is a modified version of the save command to ensure quality of databases.
 Before saving, it compress, check _isid_, and has options to store metadata as _char_ plus flexibility to execute special commands for EduAnalytics.
-It comes with a companion _dyndoc_ example.
+It comes with a companion _dyntext_ example.
+- **edukit_save_dyntext** is a txt to be used with _dyntext_ to automatically generate documentation for a dataset, based on metadata stored by _edukit_save_.
+Given that it is an ancillary file in the package, it must be downloaded through _net get_ instead of _net install_.